In this article, we’re passing along tips and advice for strategic ways to think about your kitchen remodel.

 You can also blend them into a backsplash by orienting them horizontally within a subway tile pattern.

 What If I Want to Incorporate Kitchen Antiques?

 Great question!
 If there’s a specific piece you’d like to add into your remodel, communicate with your designer about it at the beginning so it can be incorporated into the plan.

 Another consideration: How do you plan to use this kitchen antique?
 Will it serve its original intended purpose (ie, a china hutch used to store china)?
 Or is it being reinvented for a new purpose (ie, a china hutch used to showcase a wine collection)?

 Either way, this is a chance to go bold!
 Don’t be afraid to chop this antique in half or alter it in whatever way fits into the space.

 The Final Takeaway for Unique Kitchens

-“My stylistic philosophy is that the permanent stuff that’s nailed down and expensive should be neutral and stand the test of time.
-Accessories, vases, throw pillows and accents can be as wild as you’d like.” -Mark Enlow
+One of Bluestem’s kitchen designers lives by this philosophy: “The permanent stuff that’s nailed down and expensive should be neutral and stand the test of time.
+Accessories, vases, throw pillows and accents can be as wild as you’d like.”

 Minneapolis Kitchen Remodeling: Kitchens That Function // Kitchens That Feel Good